GameDriver-io/gdio-py/docs/ApiClient_Reference.md

 #### Returns

- True if successful, False otherwise.
+ True if the object is found, False otherwise.

 #### Parameters